Castleton, Greater Manchester: History

 The most ancient known reference to Castleton is found in the Domesday Book (1086).
 The name suggests a link with a fortification; the Castleton area was the site of Rochdale Castle.
 The castle is believed to have been located on the south bank of the River Roch, which runs through Castleton.

 During the 13th century, Castleton was known as Castletown, or Castle Town.

 Back around the time the canal was built, Castleton was known as Blue Pits Village, because of the blue clay that was found and mined around the area that the railway is now.
 This information is on a tourist sign on the entrance to the canal off the Manchester bound side of Manchester Road.

 The Rochdale Canal was routed through Castleton around the year 1800 and made Castleton one of the larger industrial areas in North West England.
 The canal granted jobs for hundreds of local residents, as it enabled the construction of several cotton mills.
 With the mills came the need for engineering and from 1892, Castleton was the home of Tweedales and Smalley who manufactured looms and textile machinery.
-Their 14 acre Globe Works factory no longer exists, being part of the Woolworth's site.
+Their 14 acre Globe Works factory no longer exists, being part of the Woolworths site.

 The Manchester and Leeds Railway Company (later the Lancashire and Yorkshire Railway) arrived in Castleton in 1839, and it was here that the line formerly diverged to Bury, Ramsbottom, Rawtenstall, Bacup and finally rejoined the main line at Rochdale.
 Castleton's railway area was one of the last mainstays of steam, being a huge resource of freight.

 Castleton Hall was a country house belonging to the Holtes; it was built in the Elizabethan period and enlarged in 1719.
 It was occupied in the late nineteenth century by the "Joyful News Training Home and Mission", now Cliff College, which moved from Castleton to its current location at Calver in Derbyshire under the direction of the Wesleyan Methodist Church in 1904.

 In 1903, Whipp & Bourne Ltd. was founded by Samuel Whipp and Charles Bourne to manufacture electrical switchgear.
 The company closed its factory in Castleton, in 2007.

 In 1913, the Dunlop Rubber company began building a vast textile mill complex at Castleton.
 At its peak the mill employed over 3,000 workers.
 Most of the mill was demolished in 1979.
 Dunlop Textiles ceased trading in 2005.